BotshareAI/Botshare_book/docs/getting_started.md

 **EIT-Label Certified:** No
 **Other Certification:** Industry-recognized certificate

-**Educational Level:** Suitable for Secondary, Upper Secondary, Tertiary, Postgraduate, Vocational, and Continuing Education.
+**Educational Level:** Suitable for Secondary, Upper secondary, Tertiary, Postgraduate, Vocational, and Continuing Education.

 ---

-## Get Started
+## Get started
 This initiative is built for those who want to learn, apply, and innovate in AI-driven robotics and automation.

 📖 **[Explore the technology overview](../technology_overview)**